Welcome to the Year 4 Class Page!

 We will be looking at some important scriptures about the life of Jesus and the revelation of his presence in the world.

-In our Geography lessons, we are learning about different settlements.
+In our History lessons, we are learning about the Romans.

 So what is happening this half term?